the-other-mariana/3dsmax-plugins/07092020/README.md

 Use a for loop and then `at time #` to calculate something and set it on a specific frame number (#). <br />

+To add frames in the bottom time line go to the button ´Time Configuration´ (a small clock and gear) at the bottom right. <br />

 ### Animation

 If you want to create a keyframe for a selected object (pos, rot, scale): <br />